 It’s not going to work if you don’t use it.

-If you haven’t started your bullet journal yet then check out How To Start A Bullet Journal
+If you haven’t already started your bullet journal yet then you should definitely check out How To Start A Bullet Journal

 If you’re thinking about starting a finance tracker, or you’re looking for some new ideas then just follow along!